convertigo/convertigo-doc/programming-guide/convertigo-mobile-builder/index.md

 Right click on the “Application” component -> Execute Double click on the “Application” component
 Hit the “ENTER” key when the application component is selected When the application viewer is launched, it will start to build in real time the current application described in your project.
 For this, the viewer will need to download from Internet all your application dependencies modules.
 This download is done once from the NPM repository using the standard NPM tool.
-This is why you should have NPM (NodeJS > 8.X) installed on your workstation to use Mobile Builder.
+This is why you should have NPM (NodeJS > 8.X) installed on your workstation to use Builder.

 The NPM install process can last several minutes according to your Internet Bandwith and CPU power.
 A progress indicator will show you how much data has been downloaded.
 A typical application will require about 180MB of packages dependencies to be downloaded and installed in your project.
 In most cases the NPM install process is done only once in the life of your project, but you can choose to re-install NPM dependencies, or to update them by right-clicking on:

 “Application” component -> “Update packages and Execute…” “Application” component -> “Re-install packages and Execute…” Once the packages have been downloaded, the viewer will start to build your app to be displayed.
 This process will take about 20 to 30 seconds and will be done only once when you launch the viewer.
-While the viewer is displayed, any modification in the Mobile Builder project tree will be reflected in real time in the viewer.
+While the viewer is displayed, any modification in the Builder project tree will be reflected in real time in the viewer.

-Applications can be shown as iOS devices (iPhones, iPADs) as Android devices or as Windows Mobile devices.
+Applications can be shown as iOS devices (iPhones, iPADs) as Android devices or as a Desktop application.
 The user can click on the device menu to show all available devices.
 Custom devices can also be created by giving the device a name and configuring its width and height in pixels.
 Users can Zoom in and Zoom out the apps to see more details or to fit the whole app in the app viewer.

 {% include image.html file="man_img/landscape-viewer.png" url="images/man_img/landscape-viewer.png" alt="Landscape-viewer" caption="Landscape-viewer" max-width="400" %}
 {% include image.html file="man_img/Portrait-viewer.png" url="images/man_img/Portrait-viewer.png" alt="Portrait-viewer" caption="Portrait-viewer" max-width="400" %}